Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

-We have also performed some molecular dynamics simulations with \texttt{Molflow} \cite{Molflow}, on a more realistic model of the GRS.
-This model includes the real geometry of the EH, the tungsten balance mass, the cables, and many other details.
-The tool cannot calculate the total momentum transferred to the TM, however it calculates the differential pressure between its opposite $x$-faces.
+We have also performed some molecular dynamics simulations with \textsc{Molflow} \cite{Molflow}, on a more realistic model of the GRS.
+This model includes the real geometry of the electrode housing, the tungsten balance mass, the cables, and many other details.
+The tool cannot calculate the total momentum transferred to the test mass, however it calculates the differential pressure between its opposite $x$-faces.
 This is a reasonable proxy for the momentum transferred per unit time, though certainly underestimated, as it neglects the momentum along $x$ transferred to the $y$ and $z$ faces.

-We have simulated, as an example, an instantaneous emission of molecules from a point on the side of the tungsten mass that faces the aperture in the center of the $x$-face of the EH, identical and opposite to the mentioned laser port (see Fig.~\ref{fig:TM_EH_YS_IBM}).
+We have simulated, as an example, an instantaneous emission of molecules from a point on the side of the tungsten mass that faces the aperture in the center of the $x$-face of the electrode housing, identical and opposite to the mentioned laser port (see Fig.~\ref{fig:TM_EH_YS_IBM}).
 This emission indeed creates a glitch in the differential pressure with shape similar to the observed ones.
 In particular the profile never crosses the line $\Delta g=0$.
 The timescale and the details of the profile however depend on the assumed sojourn time of the molecules on the various surfaces, and on other assumptions in the model.

 What is independent of these details is the total transferred momentum $\Delta v$, that we calculate by integrating the force time profile.
 With $m_\text{m}$ the total mass of the emitted molecules, we find $\Delta v /m_\text{m} \sim \SI{0.5}{\nano\meter\, \second^{-1}\,\nano\gram^{-1}}$.
-Note that the simulation shows that only 20\% of the molecules emitted from the balance mass indeed enters the EH, while the others follow different paths.
-Thus, given also the intrinsic momentum underestimate of \texttt{Molflow}, this result is not inconsistent with that of the simplified simulation above.
+Note that the simulation shows that only 20\% of the molecules emitted from the balance mass indeed enters the electrode housing, while the others follow different paths.
+Thus, given also the intrinsic momentum underestimate of \textsc{Molflow}, this result is not inconsistent with that of the simplified simulation above.

 The tungsten balance masses are a natural candidate for such gas-burst events.
 First, a microscope analysis has shown that its sintered material is porous, with micrometer size pores \cite{EleonoraPhD}.
 Second, the sign of the transferred impulse for this source would be positive, as for the great majority of the observed glitches.